 - Develop clear messages for students and families about Internet safety, which means staying on top of the latest on-line buzz to keep families in the know and our students safe.
 During the last four years, HDSB has developed a number of new approaches in this area, including the Technology and You initiative.

-- Build connections to the broader community, Canada and its First Nations and the world to promote inclusion and tolerance.
+- Build connections to the broader community, First Nations, Metis and Inuit and the world to promote inclusion and tolerance.
 The HDSB has embraced the findings of the Truth and Reconciliation Commission and engaged with Knowledge Keepers to ensure that students know the legacy of residential schools in Canada.

 - Assist in building understanding of who does what in public education, through ongoing social media posts, media releases, and conversations with School Councils and in the community.